-14.6 Cockpit padding:
+14.6 Cockpit padding :

-- 14.6.1 All cars must be equipped with three areas of padding for the driver's head which: - a) Are so arranged that they can be removed from the car as one part. - b) Are located by two horizontal pegs behind the driver's head and two fixings, which are clearly indicated and easily removable without tools, at the front corners. - c) Are made from a material which is suitable for the relevant ambient air temperature, details of approved materials and the temperature bands in which they should be used may be found in the Appendix to the Technical Regulations. - d) Are covered, in all areas where the driver's head is likely to make contact, with two plies of Aramid fibre/epoxy resin composite pre-preg material in plain weave 60gsm fabric with a cured resin content of 50% (+/-5%) by weight. - e) Are positioned so as to be the first point of contact for the driver's helmet in the event of an impact projecting his head towards them during an accident.
+- 14.6.1 All cars must be equipped with three areas of padding for the driver's head which : - a) Are so arranged that they can be removed from the car as one part. - b) Are located by two horizontal pegs behind the driver's head and two quick release fixings, which are clearly indicated and easily removable without tools, at the front corners.
+No tape or similar material may be used to cover the forward fixings of the headrest. - c) Are made from a material which is suitable for the relevant ambient air temperature, details of approved materials and the temperature bands in which they should be used may be found in the Appendix to the Technical Regulations. - d) Are covered, in all areas where the driver's head is likely to make contact, with two plies of Aramid fibre/epoxy resin composite pre-preg material in plain weave 60gsm fabric with a cured resin content of 50% (+/-5%) by weight. - e) Are positioned so as to be the first point of contact for the driver's helmet in the event of an impact projecting his head towards them during an accident.

-- 14.6.2 The first area of padding for the driver's head must be positioned behind him and be between 75mm and 90mm thick over an area of at least 40000mm.
+- 14.6.2 The first area of padding for the driver's head must be positioned behind him and be between 75mm and 90mm thick over an area of at least 40000mm2.
 If necessary, and only for driver comfort, an additional piece of padding no greater than 10mm thick may be attached to this headrest provided it is made from a similar material which incorporates a low friction surface. - 14.6.3 Whilst he is seated normally the two further areas of padding for the driver's head must be positioned in an area bounded by two vertical lines and one horizontal line through the front, rear and lower extremities of the driver's helmet (on the car centre line), and the upper surface of the survival cell.

-Each of these must cover an area greater than 33000mm when viewed from the side of the car and be no less than 95mm thick, this minimum thickness being maintained to the upper edges of the survival cell and over their entire length.
+Each of these must cover an area greater than 35750mm2 when viewed from the side of the car and be no less than 95mm thick, this minimum thickness being maintained to the upper edges of the survival cell and over their entire length.
 The minimum thickness will be assessed perpendicular to the car centre line but a radius no greater than 10mm may be applied along their upper inboard edges.